CDCgov/trusted-intermediary/README.md

 For Apple Silicon users, please make sure the Docker/Podman option to use `Rosetta` is enabled.
 If it was disabled, after enabling it is recommended that you delete all images and containers and rebuild them with this option enabled.

 1. Checkout `main` branch for `CDCgov/prime-reportstream`
-2. Build RS (for more information please refer to the [ReportStream docs](https://github.com/CDCgov/prime-reportstream/blob/master/prime-router/docs/getting-started/README.md))
+2. Build and package RS (for more information please refer to the [ReportStream docs](https://github.com/CDCgov/prime-reportstream/blob/master/prime-router/docs/getting-started/README.md))
    - If building for the first time:
       - Run: `./cleanslate.sh` in `prime-reportstream/prime-router/`
       - **Note**: if you're using an Apple Silicon computer, before running the script edit `cleanslate.sh` to comment out the following lines: